ilhamwahabi/web-performance/README.md

 ## Stack

-Develop using React, Typescript, MDX, and mdx-deck
+Develop using React, Typescript, MDX, and mdx-deck.

-Deploy to Now
+Deploy to Now.
+Splitbee for analytics.

 ## Usage